helm/community/governance/governance.md

 * When an org maintainer steps down, they become an emeritus maintainer

 Once an org maintainer is elected, they remain a maintainer until stepping down (or, in rare cases, are removed).
 Voting for new maintainers occurs when necessary to fill vacancies.
 Any existing project maintainer is eligible to become an org maintainer.

+The Org Maintainers will select a chair to set agendas and call meetings of the Org Maintainers.

+#### Initial Org Maintainers Selection

+To ensure diverse representation in the initial selection of Org Maintainers from all areas of the Helm org, the breakdown of Helm Org Maintainers group will be as follows:

+* 3 Representatives from the Helm core project
+* 2 Representative from the Charts project
+* 2 Representatives from another Helm project

+This accounts for a total of 7 initial Org Maintainers.

 ### Project Maintainers